Cut distance identifying graphon parameters over weak* limits: Introduction

-In Section~\ref{subsec:RevisingINT} we reprove the result of Doležal and Hladký and show that the assumption of $f$ being continuous in~(\ref{eq:FDolHl}) is not really needed.
-This result is a short application of our concept of so-called <<range frequencies>> which we previously introduced in~\cite{DGHRR:ACCLIM} (this notion is recalled in Section~\ref{subsec:EnvelopesAndStructuredness}).
+In Section~\ref{subsec:RevisingINT} we reprove the result of Doležal and Hladký and show that the assumption of $f$ being continuous in~(\ref{eq:FDolHl}) is not really needed (see Theorem~\ref{thm:INTdiscontinuous}).
+This result is a short application of our concept of so-called <<range frequencies>> which we previously introduced in~\cite{DGHRR:ACCLIM}.
 In particular, our current approach gives us a shorter proof of the results from~\cite{DH:WeakStar}, even when the necessary theory from~\cite{DGHRR:ACCLIM} is counted.